| -------------

 Our hosting plans are a bit more expensive

-that your website is located on a computer with plenty of
+that your website is located on a premium business-class server with plenty of

 available resources

-and is not about to crash because we need
+and is not about to crash because we are forced

 to suck every last drop of money out of it by